Adult Spiritual Development

 Fourth and Fifth Graders

-Youth Club, for children and grades 3 – 5, is our youth program held at the church on Sunday afternoons from 4:30 to 6:00pm during the school year.
+For children and grades 3 – 5, is our youth program held at the church on Sunday afternoons from 4:30 to 6:00pm during the school year.
 This year we will be offering dinner.
 There will be an informational night on Sept 10th at 6:30pm.
 Youth Club Registration Form

 Youth

-The Upper Room – a combined Sunday School class for Middle and High School will be meeting in person at 9:45am in the Youth Room on the 3rd floor.
+A combined Sunday School class for Middle and High School will be meeting in person at 9:45am in the Youth Room on the 3rd floor.
 If you have any questions, please contact Kyle Clark – kyle@gettysburgpresbyterian.org

-Work camp, a one-week long summer mission trip to repair homes of low-income people somewhere in the US, is the annual mission trip of High School Ministries.
+A one-week long summer mission trip to repair homes of low-income people somewhere in the US, is the annual mission trip of High School Ministries.

 Adults

-Adult Sunday School Class meets in the MacAskill Room downstairs at 9:45am.
+Meets in the MacAskill Room downstairs at 9:45am.
 Topics and teachers vary through-out the year.

 Music Ministry